 As salivary testing became more widely available (followed by dried urine), it allowed for a sample to be taken on waking, two hours later (or at lunch), at dinner and before bed.
 This gives a more comprehensive view of the four-point daily rhythm.

 Importance of CAR-Specific Testing

 While cortisol testing throughout the day is important to understand the overall circadian rhythm, in some cases, it is even more critical to focus on the CAR, which requires more specific testing.
 The CAR is a discreet and distinct component of the circadian rhythm and is unrelated to the HPA axis cortisol signaling throughout the rest of the day.5 The CAR is a measure of overall HPA axis resiliency and can be viewed as an HPA axis “mini-stress test.”5,6

-In contrast, high CAR results could indicate major anticipatory stress.7 For patients struggling with feelings of anxiety, uneasiness, and fight-or-flight, this information is useful to determine the “why” behind their symptoms while allowing for appropriate lifestyle and supplemental interventions.
+In contrast, high CAR results could indicate major anticipatory stress.7 For patients struggling with feelings of anxiety, uneasiness or fight-or-flight symptoms, this information is useful to determine the “why” behind their symptoms while allowing for appropriate lifestyle and supplemental interventions.